Our Data Protection Policy

 Data Protection at Bárd

 The General Data Protection Regulation and Data Protection Acts 1988-2018 apply to the processing of personal data.

 Bárd na nGleann (Bárd) is committed to complying with its legal obligations in this regard.
-Bárd collects and processes personal data relating to its job applicants and employees in the course of business in a variety of circumstances, e.g. recruitment, training, payment, performance reviews, and to protect the legitimate interests of Bárd.
+Bárd collects and processes personal data relating to its job applicants and employees in the course of business in a variety of circumstances, e.g., recruitment, training, payment, performance reviews, and to protect the legitimate interests of Bárd.

 This policy covers any individual about whom Bárd processes data.
 This may include current and former employees and job applicants.
 Processing of data includes: collecting; recording; storing; altering; disclosing; destroying; and blocking.

 It may be necessary to store certain other personal data outside the HR department, e.g. salary details will be stored in the payroll department.
 Bárd managers or supervisor may have access to certain personal data where necessary.
-Bárd has appropriate security measures in place to protect against unauthorised access.
+Bárd has appropriate security measures in place to protect against unauthorized access.

 Collection and storage of data

 Bárd processes certain data relevant to the nature of the employment regarding its employees and, where necessary, to protect its legitimate business interests.
 We will ensure that personal data will be processed in accordance with the principles of data protection, as described in the GDPR and Data Protection Acts.